SNmcdarby1/Xascapade-Safari-tours/README.md

  *  Decide to change the li element to lo because the ux appearance was not suitable to the and user friendly 6 Testing

  * While i was updating the git status i entered a git commit that change the changes that i had made .
 Resulted into doing a git reset command to using the SHA number f68f166.
  * The navigation bar is glitching the dropdown links are not visible in the mobile devise.
 I decided to change and delete the dropdown in the navigation bar and decided to add    a button that has etra pages.
- *
+ * I encountered problems with the sidenav.
+Some of the content were not visible so i decided to change the design and use the navigation button that is displayed in w3school site.

-7 Deployment
+7 Deployment.
+I deployed the page in Github page under settings.

 8 Testing